IEP Related Services in Maryland

 Related services include speech-language, audiology, OT, PT, counseling, psychological services, social work, nursing, parent counseling, transportation, recreation, assistive technology, orientation and mobility, and interpreting services (34 CFR 300.34; COMAR 13A.05.01.02).

-Medicaid-eligible related services may be billed to Medicaid with parental consent, but this does not reduce the LEA's FAPE obligation (Md.
+Maryland Medicaid School Programs allow LEAs to bill Medicaid for eligible related services with parental consent, but this does not reduce the LEA's FAPE obligation or delay services (Md.
 Code Ann., Ed. § 8-418).

 Key Timelines

-For transfer students, the receiving LEA must provide comparable services immediately and develop a new IEP within 30 days (COMAR 13A.05.01.09E).
+For transfer students from within Maryland, the receiving LEA must provide comparable services immediately and develop a new IEP within 30 days (COMAR 13A.05.01.09(E)).